markddrake/YADAMU---Yet-Another-DAta-Migration-Utility/README.md

 * MongoDB 4.0 and later
 * Snowflake Data Warehouse

+Yadamu can also export data sets to Amazon AWS S3 Storage and Microsoft Azure BLOB storage.
+Data can be exported as CSV, JSON Arrays, or JSON.

 Support for other databases as well as older versions of Oracle, Postgres, MySQL/MariaDB and SQL Server is under consideration.

 Click [here](doc/README.md) for a a set of Crib sheets that provide more information on installing and using YADAMU.